The Mystery of the Flowers: A Conversation on Foreign Flora

 Miki: They are not Japanese.

 Me: Are you serious?
-They're just flow—
+They're just flowers!

 Miki: Like COVID.
 Yeah!
 They are like a virus.

-Me: A virus??!!
+Me: A virus?!
 They're just flowers.
-Geezus.
+Geez.

 Miki: I know, but 気持ち悪い (They creep me out!)

 Me: Why?
-Are they weeds?
-Fungus or something?
+Are they weeds or something?

-Miki: No. They came from another country.
+Miki: No, they came from another country.

 Me: And???
-(I snap, thinking, "Hey, so do I!")
+(I snapped, thinking, "Hey, so do I!")

-Miki: Exactly!!
+Miki: Exactly!

 Me: Please tell me you’re kidding.
 You're starting to spook me.